EnricoZanetti/EnricoZanetti/README.md

 ### What I Work On

-- **LLMs & RAG** - building and evaluating retrieval-augmented systems for real enterprise use cases
+- **LLMs & RAG**: building and evaluating retrieval-augmented systems for real enterprise use cases
-- **AI Agents** - designing autonomous agents that reason, plan, and execute multi-step tasks
+- **AI Agents**: designing autonomous agents that reason, plan, and execute multi-step tasks
-- **Production AI** - end-to-end delivery: API design, async task orchestration, and frontend integration
+- **Production AI**: end-to-end delivery: API design, async task orchestration, and frontend integration

 ---